 Much of the food is produced in the HCOC gardens and poultry project (see below).
 Funds raised by ZMP help cover agricultural costs, and help purchase whatever food is needed to supplement what is produced onsite.
 Maize production has been especially successful, helping to sustain the food program and providing enough for storage, as well.
 This success is partly due to a recently installed drip irrigation system.

 Over the years, the gardens at HCOC have expanded and increased production as water supplies and agricultural knowledge and technology have improved.
 Now it's estimated that the gardens provide as much as 80 percent of what is needed for the food program.
 In addition to the 10 tons of maize needed for the feeding centers each year, the gardens produce green vegetables, butternut squash, beans, onions, tomatoes and more.
 HCOC has become the agricultural training ground for the community and a shining example of sustainable agriculture.

 Income generating projects have become a major focus for the ZMP.
 It is mutually desirable to create an environment of self-sufficiency, so that less and less help is needed from the outside, while local community participation, involvement and pride continue to grow.
 In addition to the gardens, two other major projects are being developed at HCOC to help achieve the goal of self-sufficiency: the poultry project and the moringa project below.

 For the past several years much time and care has gone into the building of chicken runs and other infrastructure needed to raise thousands of chickens for market.
-With present facilities, as many as 1,500 chickens are being raised and marketed every three weeks, with a goal of increasing production to 4,000.
+With present facilities, over 15,000 chickens are being raised and marketed, while the suffering economy in Zimbabwe has limited marketing and selling of the chickens broadly.

 In addition, the poultry project and other operations at HCOC are providing job opportunities for local workers and even for orphans under HCOC care, like young Albert pictured at left.
 To read his story, click here.